dwtkns/roadtolarissa/source/_posts/2018-05-24-literate-blogging.md

 Each post is a markdown file in the `source/_posts` folder.
 The posts get read in, parsed and written out to `public/` as an HTML file using one of templates from `source/_templates`.

-Static files that don't need preprocessing, like images or javascript, are copied directly from `source/` to `public/` with `rysnc` in preperation for publishing.
+Static files that don't need preprocessing, like images or javascript, are copied directly from `source/` to `public/` with `rysnc` in preparation for publishing.

 ```javascript
 var fs = require('fs')